grum-tez/archetype-docs/docs/dapps/project/taquito.md

         ├── Taquito.tsx
 ```

-The `Taquito` [constate](/docs/dapps/project/#store) hooks provides the Taquito's Tezos Toolkit to all components.
-It is created once at hook creation and stored in the hook's state.
+The `Taquito` [constate](/docs/dapps/project/#store) context provides Taquito's Tezos Toolkit to all components.
+It is created once at context creation.

 ## Code